 8. Accessing your information

-The Data Protection Act 1998 makes provision for you to be able to access any information we may hold on you.
-This is called a Data Subject Access Request, which you can make by writing to firstname.lastname@example.org.
-A £10 fee is payable.
-The fee covers our costs for processing your request and getting the data to you.
-To help us ensure the data we hold about you is accurate and up to date, you may ask us to correct or remove any data that you believe is inaccurate by writing to email@example.com.
+The Data Protection Act 1998 and General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) makes provision for you to be able to access any information we may hold on you.
+This is called a Data Subject Access Request, which you can make by writing to email@example.com.
+To help us ensure the data we hold about you is accurate and up to date, you may ask us to correct or remove any data that you believe is inaccurate by writing to firstname.lastname@example.org.
+You may also request information we hold about you, we will provide this information to you within 30 days.

 You also have the right to request Credit Reference Agencies to provide you with information that they hold about you.
 To access such information you must contact them directly and please note that a fee may be payable.